 On his first vet visit, they quickly learned that not only was Bronson happy to open his heart to them, he was quite the flirt in general.
 The entire staff at the vet clinic took turns coming into the exam room to admire the big lover and shower him with praise and snuggles.

 So far, with his new dedicated human servants, Bronson is slowly but surely conquering his weight loss.
 His diet and caloric intake must be very closely monitored and adjusted to ensure he remains healthy and safe.
 He is transitioning from a kibble diet to a grain free, wet food regimen.

 Exercise is a very important step for Bronson as well.

 Play time with toys and his purrents is broken up with restful pauses so he does not over-exert himself.
 Fortunately, their home has a 2nd story so he can use the stairs as a workout too.
 With his size though, they were also concerned with his joints and want to limit the stresses put on them for now.

 Mike and Megan laughingly joke that “Currently, his exercise routine is made up of moving his food dish around the room to promote walking, I feel like we’ve lost points with him on that one”.
 Tough love!

-Bronson’s favorite toy is a catnip stuffed tomato which he can roll around with while laying down and bunny kick, working out those furry legs.
+Bronson’s favorite toy is a catnip stuffed tomato–so adorable.
+He can roll around with it, while laying down and bunny kick, working out those furry legs.